This travel pack is available in a new color this season (shown above), but this appears to be the only change.June 2020

-The Arc'teryx Covert CO was a middle of the road performer in this review lineup.
-It was neither exciting nor offensive, and frequently any negative attributes were balanced out by distinct positives.
+The Arc'teryx Covert C/O is a middle of the road performer in this review lineup.
+It is neither exciting nor offensive, and frequently we found that negative attributes were balanced out by distinct positives.

 The best feature of this pack is, in a way, its lack of features.
 This is a very simple pack with thoughtfully designed but minimal pockets.
-It has handles on all four sides and light and simple shoulder straps which can be used as a backpack or sling, depending on the length, and which stow out of the way easily.
-The Patagonia Headway MLC had a similar boxy design, easy to pack (though it lacks the rigid side walls of the Covert), but larger, much more comfortable, and with many useful features.
+It has handles on all four sides, and light and simple shoulder straps that can be used as a backpack or sling, depending on the length, and which stow out of the way easily.

 Our only actual complaint is that when putting the pack on your back to carry in backpack mode, the shoulder straps often would loosen suddenly, which was very awkward.
 Also, there is so much extra adjustable strap that it hangs down and can get in the way, especially if you throw this bag on a wheeled cart at the airport.

-There is no laptop sleeve, but the pack is not legal carry on dimensions, so perhaps this is moot.
-A tablet slides easily into the covert (Covert!) outer zip pocket.
+There is no laptop sleeve, but a tablet slides easily into the covert (see what we did there?) outer zip pocket.
 And the firm sidewalls of the bag allow you to pack folded clothes and keep them neat during transit.
 But there are no external straps, so don't plan to pack anything with this bag that you can't fit inside.

-Perhaps the most surprising negative attribute is that this bag is not legal carry on size.
-It is quite small, so we were surprised that it is not within the necessary dimensions.
-Several packs in this review, like several of our award winners, had a higher overall volume but still managed to fit within the airline carry on bag dimensions.
-So when we packed this bag, we measured its dimensions.
+Perhaps the most surprising negative attribute is that this bag is not legal carry on size if you pack it too full.
 When it was not packed to the max, we measured it at roughly the dimensions of a legal carry on bag.
 Depending on your appetite for risk, you might decide to go for it.
-Just be sure the pack isn't full, and that you measure the bag before leaving home so you don't get into a heated argument with the airline representatives and have to do the airport luggage shuffle, or worse, end up having to check your only carry on bag.
+Just be sure the pack isn't super full and that you measure it before leaving home, so you don't get into a heated argument with the airline representatives and have to do the airport luggage shuffle, or worse, end up having to check your only carry on bag.